aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 - **coroutine cancellation**: Kotlin allows you to cancel a coroutine or a coroutine scope.
 	- Typically, cancelling a coroutine cancels any child coroutines and scopes as well.

-You have three coroutine scopes, `GlobalScope`, `coroutineScope`, and `runBlocking`, that you can implement hierarchically to achieve child and parent scopes:
+You have three coroutine scopes, `GlobalScope`, `coroutineScope`, and `runBlocking`, that have different behaviors as to how they control child scopes and coroutines.

 - **GlobalScope**: Lives for the entire application lifetime.
 Use it only for coroutines that should persist throughout your program, but be cautious as it doesn't tie coroutines to any specific lifecycle.